LLMA-dot/Get-Clue/Security/TryHackMe.com/SOC Level 1.md

       Q2: Mimikatz, a known attack tool, was detected running on the IT Manager's computer.
 What is the mission of the tool?<br>
       H: This is a bit more tricky: You would think it's credntial access in the article but it's actually what it describes.<br>
       A2: Credential Dumping<br><br>

+  <strong>Task 7: Phase Out (Action on Objectives)</strong>
+  >Q1: While monitoring the network as a SOC analyst, you realise that there is a spike in the network activity, and all the traffic is outbound to an unknown IP address.
+What stage could describe this activity?<br>
+  A1: Exfiltration<br><br>
+  Q2: Personally identifiable information (PII) has been released to the public by an adversary, and your organisation is facing scrutiny for the breach.
+What part of the CIA triad would be affected by this action?<br>
+  A2: Confidentiality<br><br>